 The class autoloader takes care of finding classes in TYPO3.

-\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance() is the generic way
+\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance() is a generic way

-throughout core and extensions to create objects.
+throughout Core and extensions to create objects.
 It takes care of singleton

 and XCLASS handling.

 When dependent services are injected via Dependency Injection, there is no need for

 Injecting a different object is done by configuration - that's what

 A developer can instantiate classes using

 injection cannot be used.
 There are some situations where